codebar/tutorials/js/lesson4/tutorial.md

 `https://opentdb.com/api.php?amount=20&category=10&difficulty=medium`

 We have `amount=20`, this is the amount of questions. `category=10` this is the book category, so each category is mapped to a number in the API.
 And we have `difficulty=medium`, setting the difficulty of the questions.
-You can play around with this a lot but here let's set the difficulty to hard and generate an API URL with some general knowledge questions.
+You can play around with this a lot and its a simple interface and you can make the questions as easy or as difficult as you want!

-There's a lot of data that comes with the response as well, we could set a new
+Now that you can render the questions how about now rendering the answers?
+Perhaps you could have a button to reveal the answer?
+Or if you select the multi-choice questions you could add some fun css to let the user know if they got the answer right or wrong!

 ---